eschechter/guided-module-one-project-assessment-nyc-web-060319/README.md

 Our app allows you to find upcoming concerts in the tri-state area using the power of the TicketMaster API.
 With several search features available, you can check to see any artists playing based on their name, the date of the concerts, or your city of choice.
 Feeling adventurous?
-Allow the app to offer you the full of list of all artists ready to perform for you.
+Allow the app to offer a list of artists ready to perform for you.

 Simply fork the project from the GitHub page and clone it onto your personal computer.
 Run ‘bundle install’ on the terminal command line, enter ‘ruby bin/run.rb’ to execute the program and select the options from there.
 You’ll be met with three options; creating an account, logging into an existing account, and seeing the full list of users.